 Cable bills are expected to grow even more expensive

-Recognizing the unprecedented success of Netflix, several companies have moved to follow in the wake of the OTT leader and tap into the slow but growing number of consumers with no interest in cable television.
+Recognizing the unprecedented success of Netflix, several companies have moved to follow in the wake of the over-the-top (OTT) leader and tap into the slow but growing number of consumers with no interest in cable television.
 That means you’ll have a plethora of choices for replacing cable television if you cut the cord after your move.

-Your Internet is (slowly but surely) getting faster
+Internet is (slowly but surely) getting faster